-Students alleged to have violated the Student Code of Conduct will be referred for a Student Conduct Conference.
-Student Conduct Conferences are held by trained Student Conduct Officers, as determined by the Assistant Vice President for Student Development.
-The Assistant Vice President for Student Development will assign each respondent a Student Conduct Officer for the Student Conduct Conference.
+Students accused of a violation of the Student Code of Conduct will be referred for a Student Conduct Conference.
+Student Conduct Conferences are held by trained Student Conduct Officers, as determined by the Assistant Vice President of Student Developments/Director of Student Conduct, who may be a

+Residence Life professional staff member or another member of the College community, The Assistant Vice President of Student Developments/Director of Student Conduct will assign each respondent a Student Conduct Officer for the Student Conduct Conference.

 During the Student Conduct Conference, the respondent will be given the opportunity to review the information that resulted in the allegations and explain their version of events.
 Based on the available information and the information presented at the Conference, the Student Conduct Officer will determine whether the respondent has violated the Student Code of Conduct.
-If the student is found not responsible, the case will be closed.
-If the student is found responsible, an action plan will be determined by the Student Conduct Officer.
+If the student is found not responsible, the case will be dismissed.
+If the student is found responsible, the Student Conduct Officer will determine sanctions.
 A Student Conduct Conference may be held in the absence of a student who fails to appear after campus officials have made a reasonable effort to provide advance notice of the conference time, date, and location.
-The Student Conduct Officer will communicate their decision and any action plans in writing to the respondent, subject to the requirements of the Family Educational Rights and Privacy Act or other applicable laws.
+The Student Conduct Officer will communicate their decision and any sanctions in writing to the respondent, subject to the requirements of the Family Educational Rights and Privacy Act or other applicable laws.